 Treatment of Thyroid Problems in Dogs

 Hypothyroid dogs can be treated with thyroid hormone replacement drugs.
-The most common thyroid drug for dogs is Levothyroxine, which is the main ingredient in several brand name drugs.
+The most common thyroid drug for dogs is Levothyroxine, which is the main ingredient in several brand name drugs, like Soloxine.
 Pills are prescribed based on the weight of your pet, and the level of hormones that need replacing.
 The pill is typically administered once or twice a day, and can be hidden inside treats or mixed with food.

 The medication will need to be dispensed every day for the rest of the dog’s life, but sick dogs should show improvement in 10 days to 3 weeks.
 As the Levothyroxine is absorbed into the bloodstream, it will carry out the tasks that a thyroid hormone usually would.
 Your dog’s vitality should return fairly quickly.